 Operational Plan Action Annual Comment Review and amend the Hawkesbury Local Environmental Plan 2012 and Hawkesbury Development Control 2002 as required.
 The Draft Local Strategic Planning Statement has progressed to the Greater Sydney Commission Assurance stage.
 This has included preparation and reporting of the Draft Local Strategic Planning Statement to: - Seek Council's endorsement to publicly exhibit the Draft in September 2019 - Community engagement and Public Exhibition - October - November 2019 - Report on outcome of community engagement/public exhibition December 2019 - Amendments to Draft Local Strategic Planning Statement based on community engagement and public agency comments (December 2019-February 2020) - Reports to Council seeking approval to submit Draft Local Strategic Planning Statement to Greater Sydney Commission for Assurance (February and May 2020) - Submission of Draft Local Strategic Planning Statement to Greater Sydney Commission for Assurance June 2020.
 Draft Background Strategies (housing, employment and rural lands) have been completed and are expected to be reported to Council (August - September) seeking endorsement to publicly exhibit the Draft Strategies.
-Council's General Amendments (Housekeeping) LEP Amendment has progressed Statement to Greater Sydney Commission for Assurance (February and May 2020 - Submission of Draft Local Strategic Planning Statement to Greater Sydney Commission for Assurance June 2020.
-Draft Background Strategies (housing, employment and rural lands) have been completed and are expected to be reported to Council (August - September) seeking endorsement to publicly exhibit the Draft Strategies.
+Council's General Amendments (Housekeeping) LEP Amendment has progressed to public exhibition the outcome of which has been considered by Council.